When the Heat Becomes the Hazard

 Leave the person alone Heatstroke can deteriorate rapidly; they need continuous monitoring

-Drive yourself or the casualty to hospital You may lose consciousness.
+Drive yourself or the casualty to A&E You may lose consciousness.
 Call 999 and wait for the ambulance

 Wait and see if a person becomes confused Confusion signals serious neurological heat stress.
 Act immediately